GalSim-developers/GalSim/INSTALL.md

 A few optional dependencies provide additional functionality, but GalSim can otherwise be compiled and used without them.
 Basic WCS functionality is native to GalSim, but for users with more complicated WCS needs, we recommend installing starlink-pyast.
-Astropy's WCS package is also supported, but note that it requires scipy as an additional dependency.
+Thee Astropy WCS package is also supported, but note that it requires scipy as an additional dependency.
 To use yaml for config parsing, the pyyaml module is needed.
 Faster text file parsing for reading in bandpasses and SEDs can be enabled if you have the pandas module (but the code